Noise-stability and central limit theorems for effective resistance of random electric networks: Introduction

 What we shall obtain in Theorem~\ref{theo:CLTTorus} is an optimal variance estimate and a central limit theorem for the effective conductance on the discrete torus of length $n$ when $n$ goes to infinity.
 To compare our results to those obtained by Gloria and Otto, we shall say that the precise quantity that we analyse is practically computable and stationary.
-Furthermore, in some sense, the discrete tori converge to $\ZZ^d$ better than the discrete cubes since they avoid boundary effects.
-Thus, the effective conductance on the torus may be a better estimator of $\mu$, even if I do not prove in the present paper that it converges (once normalized) to $\mu$.
-This was not the goal of my paper and will be the purpose of a future work.
-Secondly, our method works the same way whether $d=2$ or not, and this is an advantage over Gloria and Otto's result, which makes a distinction between the two.
-Finally, the fact that we obtain a central limit theorem is really a step further compared to \cite{GloriaOttoVariance} which only obtain variance estimates.
-On the other side, Gloria and Otto obtain other interesting results, that we do not get by our method, notably concerning the integrability of the corrector itself (Proposition~2.1 in \cite{GloriaOttoVariance}).
+Furthermore, in some sense, the discrete tori converge to~$\ZZ^d$ better than the discrete cubes since they avoid boundary effects.
+Thus, the effective conductance on the torus may be a better estimator of $\mu$.
+Notice, however, that the convergence of the normalized effective conductance to $\mu$ is known (cf. \cite{CaputoIoffe03} and \cite{Owhadi03}) but not the rate of convergence.
+It would be interesting to investigate this rate, for instance, in the spirit of \cite{GloriaOttoError}.
+Second, our method works the same way whether $d=2$ or not, and this is an advantage over Gloria and Otto's result, which makes a distinction between the two.
+Finally, the fact that we obtain a central limit theorem is really a step forward compared to \cite{GloriaOttoVariance} which only obtains variance estimates.
+On the other hand, Gloria and Otto obtain other interesting results, that we do not get by our method, notably concerning the integrability of the corrector itself (Proposition~2.1 in \cite{GloriaOttoVariance}).